 We allocate land and development costs to properties under development for sale or completed properties held for sale, as appropriate.
 As certain of our property development projects are developed and completed by phases, the budgeted development costs of the whole project are dependent on the estimate on the outcome of total development.
 Based on our experience and the nature of the development undertaken, our management makes estimates and assumptions concerning the future events that are believed to be reasonable under the circumstances.
 Given the uncertainties involved in the property development activities, the related actual results may be higher or lower than the amount estimated at the end of the reporting period.
 Any change in estimates and assumptions would affect our operating performance in future years.
-Our Directors confirm that the relevant estimates or underlying assumptions made in the past have been generally in line with actual results in 2015, 2016 and 2017 and the six months ended June 30, 2018 and that it has consistently applied these estimates or underlying assumptions in 2015, 2016 and 2017 and the six months ended June 30, 2018.
+Our Directors confirm that the relevant estimates or underlying assumptions made in the past have been generally in line with actual results in 2015, 2016 and 2017 and that it has consistently applied these estimates or underlying assumptions in 2015, 2016 and 2017.